guardian/actions-riff-raff/README.md

 name.
 But note, if you have multiple stacks specified, use `projectName` instead.

+### projectName (alternative to `app`)

+Used instead of `app` to override the default Riffraff project naming strategy.
+Useful when your Riffraff configuration contains multiple stacks.

 ### config (required, unless setting `configPath`)

 The actual Riffraff configuration.
 This section is equivalent to the contents of